wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/build-machine-hardcore.md

 --------------------

-2) Take a copy of the script: [Initial Script](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh)
+2) Take a copy of the script the user data script that you set and stored somewhere sage up above

 ------------------